Raspberry Pi Setup

 Requirements

-- Ollama (optional, for local LLM — see Ollama Guide)
+- Ollama on another machine (optional, for local LLM — see Ollama Guide)

 Installation